 “Maybe it’s wrapped up in the mystique of being a green buyer,” Roberts says.
 “Some people have the misconception that buying spot isn’t as legitimate as participating in the purchase process at origin.”

-Certainly, marketing, whether intentionally or not, has put a finger on the scale, in terms of what professional green buying looks like.
+Certainly, whether intentionally or not, marketing has put the finger on the scale in terms of what professional green buying looks like.
 Instagram doesn’t quite thrive on photos of educated green buyers scoring an excellent spot coffee.
-Though of course, the sale of that coffee is critically important to the producers who created it—whether or not the roaster visits to shake their hands and pose for photos.
+The sale of that coffee is critically important to the producers who created it—whether or not the roaster visits to shake their hands and pose for photos.

-Meister also comments at how “close to the vest” the coffee industry is, especially when it comes to sharing information about green coffee.
+Meister also comments on how “close to the vest” the coffee industry is, especially when it comes to sharing information about green coffee.

-“The whole industry could do a better job of making more resources available to buyers, so that they understand that buying spot coffee doesn’t have to be like shopping at the grocery store,” Meister says.
-“As a whole, we can all do a better job of defining terms and processes to empower buyers to buy however is best for their businesses.”
+“The whole industry could do a better job of making more resources available to buyers so that they understand that buying spot coffee doesn’t have to be like shopping at the grocery store,” Meister says.
+“As a whole, we can all better define terms and processes to empower buyers to buy however is best for their businesses.”

 Teresa von Fuchs, former head of sales and marketing at Genuine Origin, agrees the market hasn’t gone out of its way to be tremendously transparent.